Diversity, Equity, Inclusion, and Belonging

 - During Middle School Advisory, students studied the 13 Guiding Principles of the Black Lives Matter movement.
 After discussing each principle, this group decided that Collective Value resonated most with them and worked together to create a poster on its importance.

-Parent DEI Committee
+Parent DEIB Committee

 View the Parent’s Association DEI Committee